-For the year ended December 31, 2013, participants are permitted to contribute from 1 percent to 30 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan.
-Participants may elect to make contributions to the Plan in any combination of before-tax, after-tax and Roth 401(k) contributions and may direct those contributions into any investment option available within the Plan.
-The combined before-tax and Roth 401(k) contributions may not exceed \$17,500.
-In addition to regular before-tax, after-tax or Roth 401(k) contributions, eligible participants may also contribute catch-up contributions up to \$5,500 per year if they are or will attain the age of 50 by December 31st and are contributing at least 8 percent before-tax in contributions and/or Roth contributions to the Plan or have contributed the maximum regular before-tax contributions to the Plan.
+For the year ended December 31, 2013, participants may elect to contribute from 1 percent to 20 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan document.
+Contributions are permitted to be made either on a before-tax or after-tax basis, or a combination of both, and may be directed into any investment option available within the Plan.
+In addition to regular before-tax or after-tax contributions, eligible participants may also contribute catch-up contributions up to \$1,000 per year if they are or will attain the age of 50 by December 31st and are contributing at least 10 percent on a before-tax basis to the Plan or have contributed the maximum regular before-tax contributions to the Plan.